 - Training and workshops that bring non-credit courses and workshops to CUNY sites for existing and potential cooperative worker/owners.

-- Unions and Coops, Business conversions and Start-Ups to support coop businesses collaboration with organized labor, worker centers, community-based organizations and industry sectors.
+- Partnerships with Unions and Coops, Business conversions and Start-Ups to support coop businesses collaboration with organized labor, worker centers, community-based organizations and industry sectors.